Vijay-33/flutter_3d_shape_switcher/README.md

 # Flutter 3D Shape Switcher (3D Morph Animator)

 A small Flutter demo that renders a rotating 3D point cloud and morphs it between multiple shapes (sphere, cube, heart, donut).
-The morph progress is driven by a `PageView`, so you can scrub transitions by swiping (or tap a card to jump).
+The morph progress is driven by a `PageView`, so you can scrub transitions by swiping anywhere on the page.

 ## Demo Controls

-- Swipe the bottom shape switcher to morph between shapes.
+- Swipe anywhere to morph between shapes.
-- Tap a shape card to animate directly to it.
 - The shape continuously rotates around the Y axis.

 ## How It Works